 As in other sections, these suggestions are based on our experience with open textbook projects to date.
-If you have questions about this overview, or suggestions for what else we should include, please share them in the Rebus Community platform.
+If you have questions about this overview, or suggestions for what else we should include, please share them in the Rebus Community project home.
 This document is an evolving draft, and continually incorporates community feedback.
 We welcome your thoughts and contributions, including ways to improve the Guide overall.

 Why care about your textbook beyond release?